2Ho0/LLMs-on-the-Edge/README.md

 for the experiments conducted as part of the scientific paper "LLMs on the Edge - Quality, Latency and Energy Efficiency" submitted to KIU-2024 (5th Workshop on "KI in der Umweltinformatik").

 ## Code
-The sourcecode to log the data during our experiments in located in the [code](code) folder.
+The sourcecode to log the data during our experiments is located in the [code](code) folder.
 The main file is [ask.py](code/ask.py).
 It is responsible for logging the answers and the time values.